nicholascjones/multiplayer-slime-volleyball/README.md

 - pygame.org -- used for general documentation knowledge surrounding library
 - piskelapp.com -- used to create sprites
 - CITE ORIGINAL SLIME VOLLEYBALL AS INSPIRATION

-Issues:
+TODO:

+- Fix jumping
+- Player motion
+- Display score
-- Jumping
+- ask about single/multiplayer?
-- Score
+- ask about customizations?